 Students are required to wear the designated uniform for Lower and Middle School.
 Please refer to the uniform dress code policy on the CLA web page for complete details, regulations, and ordering information.
-On dress down days, middle school students must abide by the guidelines set forth in the high school dress code.
+On dress down days that are not Spirit Fridays, middle school students must abide by the guidelines set forth in the high school dress code.
+For the Spirit Friday dress down guidelines, please refer to the dress code for Lower and Middle school located in the Family Handbook and the CLA website for your convenience.